Introducing a new $100,000+ student entrepreneurship award, supported by the Office of the President.

 The President’s Venture Fellowship is administered by FastForward U, in coordination with JHTV staff, alumni and ecosystem advisors, and the Office of the President.

-- Student entrepreneurs must complete the online application by EOD on April 26, 2023.
+- Student entrepreneurs must complete the online application.

 - Note: Two brief faculty recommendations and two recommendations from outside sources are required.
-References must submit their letters of recommendation as PDFs by EOD on April 26, 2023.
+References must submit their letters of recommendation as PDFs.

 Frequently Asked Questions